 Clinical grades are recorded from each of the MTSA approved Clinical Coordinators.
-The grade for each semester is an average of all of the grades from the clinical sites attended for that semester (exception: Nationwide Children's Hospital (Columbus, Ohio) has an MTSA approved clinical grading system).
+The grade for each semester is an average of all of the grades from the clinical sites attended for that semester.

 MTSA requires completion of 75% of student daily clinical evaluations (as descripted in MTSA Clinical Standards Policy).
 Failure to submit at least 75% will result in a 5-point deduction from the final clinical grade.